-Bargain Hunt star Ochuko Ojiri charged with terrorism offence by Met Police
+Bargain Hunt star Ochuko Ojiri pleads guilty to terrorist financing offence

-Oghenochuko 'Ochuko' Ojiri – an art dealer who has regularly appeared as an expert on Bargain Hunt – has been charged with a terror offence by the Metropolitan Police.
+Oghenochuko 'Ochuko' Ojiri – an art dealer who has regularly appeared as an expert on Bargain Hunt – has pleaded guilty to a terror offence following an investigation by the Metropolitan Police.

-The 53-year-old has been charged with eight counts of "failing to make a disclosure during the course of business within the regulated sector", relating to alleged incidents which occurred between October 2020 and December 2021.
+The 53-year-old admitted eight counts of "failing to make a disclosure during the course of business within the regulated sector", relating to incidents which occurred between October 2020 and December 2021.

 Ojiri has been a regular on Bargain Hunt since he first appeared on the long-running programme in 2019 and has also been seen on Antiques Road Trip and 5's Storage: Flog the Lot!.